cristian42253/Ozone-time_series-BA/README.md

 ## Goal

 We aim to detect change points with functional parts using a Bayesian approach in time series with missing data.
+For this reason, we create function dictionaries according to each time series.
+Each dictionary has fewer Haar functions.

+## Getting started